cryosis7/springload_form_validation_problem/README.md

 ## Reflections
 Having used Material UI(MUI) in the past, I thought I would be able to quickly put together a form that met the criteria of the project.
 Half way through however, I discovered that last week MUI had released their next major version, which had deprecated many features I was familiar with and introduced new concepts that I had to learn in order to get the styling working.
 Because of these delays I overshot the targeted 2 hours.
-In hindsight, I should have set lower expectations and tried to complete it well within 2 hours, so that in the event of unknowns or other delays, I had time available to still get it completed on time; and if I completed it with time to spare I could have worked toward improving my design.
+In hindsight, I should probably have just used standard HTML elements with minimal css for the form rather than MUI.
+That way I would also have had time to get started on writing some tests for it too.

 I am particulary satisfied with the portability of the form; how it retains a clean layout even when reduced to the size of a small phone screen.
-And thanks to MUI's compatibility, it appears to be touchscreen-friendly too so I'm confident in claiming this form is responsive.
+Based on some limited testing, it appears to be touchscreen-friendly too so I'm tentatively claiming this form is responsive and mobile friendly.

 As I was already overtime, I wasn't able to complete the error checking to satisfaction.
 I'm unhappy with the inconsistancy between error messages vs. disable submit button.
 If I had more time I would have liked to improve that.